chung-leong/pb2zig/README.md

 # pb2zig

-Pb2zig is a source-to-source translater that takes a Pixel Bender kernel (PBK) and translates it into the [Zig language](https://ziglang.org/).
+A source-to-source translater that takes a Pixel Bender kernel (PBK) and translates it into the [Zig language](https://ziglang.org/).
 That code can then be compiled using the Zig compiler into WASM, making the code available for use in a web environment.

 The base project, [pb2zig](./pb2zig/README.md), is a library that performs the translation.
 It comes with a CLI program for turning .pbk files into .zig.

-Meanwhile, [rollup-plugin-pb2zig](./rollup-plugin-pb2zig/README.md) is a [Rollup](https://rollupjs.org/) plugin that fully automates the compilation process, such that all you have to do is write an import statement in your JavaScript file to make use of a PB kernel in your React or Svelt project.
+Meanwhile, [rollup-plugin-pb2zig](./rollup-plugin-pb2zig/README.md) is a [Rollup](https://rollupjs.org/) plugin that fully automates the compilation process so that all you have to do is write an import statement in your JavaScript file to make use of a PB kernel in your React or Svelt project.